MULTI-ON/cookbook/examples/README.md

 # Contributing
 Contributions to the examples are encouraged.
 Please follow the contribution guidelines.

-# License
-These examples are released under the MIT license.

 # Contact
 For any questions or help, please reach out to us on our [Discord](https://discord.gg/multion)